YR72dpi/SecuredWhisker/README.md

 # Secured Whisker 2.0

-This is a secure messaging application that allows users to send encrypted messages to each other using RSA encryption.
-The application ensures the security and privacy of communication by encrypting messages before transmission and decrypting them upon reception.
+This is a secure messaging application that allows users to send encrypted messages and files to each other, using RSA encryption on message and AES on file.
+The application ensures the security and privacy of communication by encrypting messages before transmission and decrypting them upon reception, even if there is no https.

 <sub><i>
 This is a one year school project but i would like to make it a real full project_ [See the subject](./docs/subject.md)